ZhimingZhou/AdaShift-LGANs-MaxGP-refactored/README.md

 # AdaShift, Lipschitz-GANs, MaxGP

-This repo includes the implementation of AdaShift and also the demonstration code that uses AdaShift to training GANs.
-We use LGANs developed in [2] and MaxGP described in [3].
+This repo includes a joint implementation of AdaShift optimizer [1], LGANs [2], and MaxGP [3].

 It achieves FID: 15.8800±0.4921 and Inception Score: 8.0367±0.0499 for unsupervised image generation of GANs in CIFAR-10.

-The provided implementation of AdaShift (common/optimizer/AdaShift) is further developed version, which extends our discussion in [1], i.e., v_t can be any random variable that keeps the scale of the gradients and is independent of g_t.
+The provided implementation of AdaShift (common/optimizer/AdaShift) is further developed version, which extends our discussion in [1].

+That is, v_t can be any random variable that keeps the scale of the gradients and is independent of g_t.

 [1] AdaShift: Decorrelation and Convergence of Adaptive Learning Rate Methods https://arxiv.org/abs/1810.00143